nicolaisi/tancolor/README.md

 The `*_weight` parameter tune the brightness of the color element.
 The `*_intensity` parameter determines the color of the image.

+You can revert to the original image by providing the source of the image.

+    $("#myImageID").tancolor({
+        load: 'images/obama.jpg'
+    });

+Look at the example folder for some code examples.

 Motivation
 ==========